Flamenco Festival NY - Gerardo Núñez, Antonio Rey, Álvaro Martinete, and Dancer Olga Pericet - A Tribute to Sabicas

 Co-presented with Flamenco Festival New York

-As part of the 25th anniversary of the Flamenco Festival New York, this special performance honors the man who introduced flamenco guitar to the global stage from the heart of Manhattan.
+For the closing night of the 25th anniversary of the Flamenco Festival New York, this special performance honors the man who introduced flamenco guitar to the global stage from the heart of Manhattan.
 Join us for a Tribute to Maestro Sabicas, a musical homage to the legendary Agustín Castellón Campos, known simply as Sabicas.

 Born in Pamplona in 1912, Sabicas came to New York in the early 1940s as a refugee from the Spanish Civil War.
 The city became his creative haven for the following four decades.
 In a humble apartment shared with his wife, Sabicas crafted a life that resonated powerfully throughout the music world.
 He recorded an impressive number of albums in the United States, many of which became essential resources for flamenco guitarists across generations.
 New York offered him the artistic freedom and global audience that Spain, under Franco’s dictatorship, could not provide.
 In return, he served as a cultural bridge, a guide, and a mentor.